Indiana Bicycle Company: American Bicycle Company (1899-1903)

 In 1899 the company joined a trust which was set up to control the bicycle market in the United States.
 Forty-two factories were part of the trust; the major barrier to organizing it was the manufacturer of rubber tires.
 It was decided that tires would be purchased from the "Rubber King", Charles R. Flint.
 The trust which formed under the name American Bicycle Company only lasted a few years.
 Historians have not determined why the company failed but they have several theories.
 One idea was that the company was poorly organized, and another theory is that the various manufacturers involved in the company had different objectives.
 After the breakup the many different companies went back to competing.

 Automobiles

 The company manufactured carriages, cars and bicycles.
-From 1897-1916 the Waverley company produced electric cars which looked like carriages.
-In 1913 the Silent Waverley Front-Drive Four was priced at $2900 dollars which would equate to $81,419.11 dollars in 2021.
+From 1897 to 1916 the Waverley company produced electric cars which looked like carriages.
+In 1913 the Silent Waverley Front-Drive Four was priced at $2900 which would equate to $81,419.11 in 2021.